Roku Premiere+ (2017) review

 - HDMI 2.0a and microSD ports

 At $100 (about £80, AU$130), the Premiere+ model is currently the best device to watch 4K HDR video on your TV, period.
-The costs twice as much, and the cheaper lacks a built-in interface and remote, two things that make the Roku Premiere+ a breeze to use.
+The Nvidia Shield costs twice as much, and the cheaper Chromecast Ultra lacks a built-in interface and remote, two things that make the Roku Premiere+ a breeze to use.

 If reliable 4K HDR streaming is all you care about, rest easy and grab the Premiere+.
-It'll absolutely get the job done.
+It'll absolutely get the job done for you.

 We liked

-There isn't loads of 4K HDR content out there right now, but the Roku Premiere+ plays it all like a champ.
+When 4K HDR content is available, the Roku Premiere+ plays it all like a champ.
 Navigation is quick and performance is rock solid.
 Almost all the apps you want are here for a huge library of streaming content.

 When all's said and done, the Roku Premiere+ is a great piece of hardware for the price.
 But in terms of software, Roku is lagging a bit behind.

-Note: Update: Roku is bringing some changes to its line-up, with new Roku Premiere and Roku Premiere+ models for mid-tier 4K streaming, alongside an update to last year's Roku Ultra.
-For our review of the original Roku Premiere+ streaming stick from 2017, however, read on below...